-□ national procedures,

-• supranational procedures, comprising of:

-- regional procedures, (for example the European or the African Intellectual Property Organization), and, - the international Patent Cooperation Treaty (PCT) procedure.
+- national procedures, - supranational procedures, consisting of: - regional procedures (for example the European or the African Intellectual Property Organization), and the - international Patent Cooperation Treaty procedure (PCT).

-In this chapter, the statistics presented in the report and the relations among them are briefly described.
-All statistics, apart from some of those in Chapter 6, relate to patents of invention only.
+In this chapter, the statistics presented in the report and the relations between them will be briefly described.
+All statistics apart from some of those in Chapter 6 relate to patents of invention only.